m-m-adams/ChallengeServer/README.md

 select your level with challengetext=challenge.select_level(level).
 The return value is the text for the selected level

 Submit an answer with challenge.submit_answer(answer).
-The return value is the response from the server Note that in many challenges the return value is a new problem that must be solved to get the flag
+The return value is the response from the server

+Note that in many challenges the return value is a new problem that must be solved to get the flag.
 When you have a flag, the return will include the string 'Here is your flag:'

 There are other methods in the challenge interface class but they are not necessary to solve any problems